-- Can operate legally in your state and understands Illinois law
+- Can operate legally in your state and understands state laws

 - Has experience with cases like yours or has related experience in personal injury litigation

-- Has the right skill set to set your case up for success and who has the qualities to make your experience a good one
+- Has the right skill set to set your case up for success and has the qualities to make your experience positive

 If a lawyer or law firm doesn't align with these, then you could be looking at a big headache and a drawn-out legal process.
 Let's take a look at the specific qualities and skills you want to look for in a personal injury lawyer.

 Good Communication and People Skills

 Having a lawyer who communicates well with you and within legal environments is essential.
 It's their job to keep you informed on the process, progress, and outcome of your case.
 It's also their job to represent you to other lawyers, judges, juries, and others in a succinct, professional, persuasive, and positive way.
 They need to be able to communicate "on paper" as well, writing clearly and concisely.
 They are responsible for producing many legal documents on your behalf.
 If they lack communication skills, they won't be able to articulate what they need to effectively, possibly causing confusion or ultimately losing your case.